pollination-how-it-works-header.jpg

 Robot Pollinators: Science or Fiction?

-Both, managed and wild pollinators are faced with threats as a result of the changing climate and increasingly intensive agricultural activities.
-With their numbers falling rapidly, the world is faced with a pollination crisis.
+Both managed and wild pollinators face threats due to the changing climate and increasingly intensive agricultural activities.
+With their numbers falling rapidly, the world faces a pollination crisis.
 While preventing this crisis from intensifying is a priority, scientists are also looking for ways to reduce our dependence on biological pollinators.
 This would mean employing new, innovative technologies to pollinate our crops.

-Materially engineered artificial pollinators is an upcoming and successfully tested technology that uses bio-inspired robotic drones for artificial pollination.11 The drone mimics movements of bees to pick up grains of pollen from the stamen and deposit them in the stigma.
-They use a sticky liquid known as an ‘ionic liquid gel’ for picking up pollen effectively, without damaging the grains.
-Other techniques that have been tried previously include manual pollination by workers using a paint brush and mechanical spraying of pollen.
-Both of these were unsuccessful.
+Materially engineered artificial pollinators are an upcoming and successfully tested technology that use bio-inspired robotic drones for artificial pollination.11 The drone mimics the movements of bees to pick up grains of pollen from the stamen and deposit them in the stigma.
+They use a sticky liquid known as an ‘ionic liquid gel’ for picking up pollen effectively without damaging the grains.
+Other techniques that have been tried previously include manual pollination by workers using a paintbrush and mechanical spraying of pollen.

 How To Save Our Pollinators

-In spite of successful technologies that do not depend on animals, completely replacing biological pollinators would be immensely challenging.
-If we want to save biological pollinators from further depletion, we must invest in research and incorporate results from such research in agricultural and environmental policy.
-Pollinator conservation techniques include techniques commonly used in organic farming such as increasing biodiversity on farms, using pesticides responsibly, and preserving wild habitats.
-Actively applying them would help in not only improving the health of pollinators but also mitigating the impacts of climate change and maintaining sustainable food systems.
+Despite successful technologies that do not depend on animals, completely replacing biological pollinators would be immensely challenging.
+If we want to save biological pollinators from further depletion, we must invest in research and incorporate results from such research into agricultural and environmental policy.
+Pollinator conservation techniques include techniques commonly used in organic farming, such as increasing biodiversity on farms, using pesticides responsibly, and preserving wild habitats.
+Actively applying these techniques would help in not only improving the health of pollinators but also mitigating the impacts of climate change and maintaining sustainable food systems.

 Related articles